yusuff-fatorisa/alx-higher_level_programming/0x0A-python-inheritance/README.md

 #### `3-is_kind_of_class.py`
   - This file contains a function that returns `True` if the object is an instance of, or if the object is a n instance of class that inherited from the specified class, otherwise `False`.

+#### `4-inherits_from.py`
+  - This file contains a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.